 A key factor in achieving these goals is initiation of relationships between Kentucky's and NASA's researchers that develop into partnerships.
-Every aspect of the program emphasizes the process of relationship building, including the contribution of early-career faculty in helping to solve NASA technical problems.
+Every aspect of the program emphasizes the process of relationship building, including the contribution of early-career faculty and partnerships between in-state institutions in helping to solve NASA technical problems.